zbo14/zbo14.github.io/_posts/2019-10-11-SOCKS-proxying.md

 <.:..sG.+x[.1..=
 ```

-This is why HTTPS (HTTP + TLS) is so important and why you should be wary when visiting HTTP sites (read: unencrypted).
-TLS encrypts your traffic and prevents others on your local network from seeing the cleartext data (e.g. your passwords) that's sent back and forth.
+This is why HTTPS (HTTP over TLS) is so important and why you should be wary when visiting HTTP sites (read: unencrypted).
+TLS encrypts your traffic and prevents others on the network from seeing the cleartext data (e.g. your passwords).
 However, they *can* see the IP addresses your traffic is destined for.
 This by itself might seem like an invasion of privacy.
 If you're using a virtual private network (VPN), they wouldn't see the destination addresses; they'd see packets destined for the VPN.
 It's possible the VPN provider is watching where your packets are going.
 So are we just kicking the can down the road?
 Yes, but we'd hope the VPN provider is less inclined to watch our traffic/care where packets are going.

 An alternative to using a VPN is proxying your web traffic.
 Later in this post, I'll discuss how you can do this by running a SOCKS proxy on your local machine that tunnels your web traffic over SSH to a daemon running in the cloud.
 This is smaller in scope than a VPN but it achieves the following: the ultimate destination of a packet is encrypted and prying eyes would only see a garbled mess destined for the cloud.